Dynamically create a table, button and DIV in JavaScript

 Try it

-I have created every element in this example form dynamically using the document.createElement() method.
-So, I know how powerful and useful the method is and you can create any number of elements according to your requirement.
-And its quick.
+I dynamically created every element in this example form using the document.createElement() method.
+This method is incredibly powerful and versatile, allowing you to create any number of elements as needed.
+Plus, it's quick and efficient.

-You can experiment with the method and create other elements too.
-For example, instead of Input type button (<input>), you can create and add HTML <button> tag.
-This is how you do it.
+You can experiment with the document.createElement() method to create various elements.
+For instance, instead of using an input type button (<input>), you can create and add an HTML <button> tag.
+Here's how you do it

 button.appendChild(bText); // ADD THE TEXT TO THE BUTTON.